 Learn to think, see and live like an artist with this inspirational and practical guide on how to live a creative life written by the world’s most thought-provoking artists.

-This publication maps the current rebirth of the manifesto as it appears at the crossroads of philosophy, performance, and politics.
+Maps the rebirth of the manifesto as it appears at the crossroads of philosophy, performance, and politics.
 While the manifesto has been central to histories of modernity and Modernism, the editors contend that its contemporary resurgence demands a renewed interrogation of its form, its content, and the uses.

 Handbook of recollections and practical exercises exploring the art of walking and its modern uses.
 This item is referenced in the Making Routes Study Room Guide (P1964).